 We did find a login page for clients but no information was provided on what a client can view or do in their account.

-According to reviews of Oases the level of available customization seems to be dependent on your account level with Oases.
+According to reviews of Oases the level of available customisation seems to be dependent on your account level with Oases.
 In TutorCruncher all features are available to all clients — regardless of pricing tier.

 Features worth mentioning

-Oases Online is designed with tutoring centers and the US education system in mind.
+Oases Online is designed with tutoring centres and the US education system in mind.
 They offer an extensive learning and reporting system based on standardised tests like ACT and SAT.
 Practice test results feed into analytics and progress reports for each students.

 Unlike TutorCruncher, Oases doesn’t currently allow clients to browse tutor profiles and choose tutors themselves.
 They provide “WebForms” which can be used on your website for tutor application and customer enrollment.
 TutorCruncher Socket does a similar thing but in addition allows you to display tutor profiles on your website which improves SEO, facilitates client conversion, and helps your clients find their ideal tutor.